mebubo/hashcode-utils/README.md

 ## HCRunner

 HCRunner allows you to run your solver on all input files at the same time.
+It is really just a way of executing in parallel multiple `Consumer<String>`, each receiving one file name.
+Potential exceptions may even be logged instead of being swallowed by the execution framework.

 #### Basic usage example